ggosti/tilesutils/README.md

 ## viewTiles.py

+``rename.py`` is for renaming the filse obtained from the z-stack experiment in the correct way.

-viewTiles.py allows to view tiles of zstacks, define a plane with all tiles in focus.
+``viewTiles.py`` allows to view tiles of zstacks, define a plane with all tiles in focus.
 Make viewTiles.py executable
 ```
 chmod +777 viewTiles.py